ashleve/lightning-hydra-template/README.md

 <details>
-<summary>Train on CPU, GPU, TPU or even with DDP and mixed precision</summary>
+<summary><b>Train on CPU, GPU, TPU or even with DDP and mixed precision</b></summary>

-> PyTorch Lightning makes it really easy to train your models on different hardware.
+> PyTorch Lightning makes it easy to train your models on different hardware.
 ```yaml
 # train on CPU
 python run.py trainer.gpus=0